 This is a command-line tool that can be used to recover lost data from local hard drives as well as removable media such as a camera or SD card and the like.
 Windows File Recovery is a command-line tool rather than Windows, a native app, so this is not going to be everyone’s taste.
 Microsoft has a support section where you can learn how to use this amazing tool to retrieve your deleted, lost or corrupted data from your OS.

 There are three modes of Windows File Recovery tool: Default, Segment, and Signature mode.
 Microsoft recommends using the default mode to recover recently or a while ago deleted files.
 While segment mode is recommended for formatted or corrupted hard drives.
-The last mode (signature) is recommended in the case if the previous ones were unable to retrieve your data.
+The last mode (signature) is recommended in case the previous ones were unable to retrieve your data.

 OS: Windows 10 version 1941.0 or higher